justanotherinternetguy/XSpeech/README.md

 # XSpeech: A Novel Deep Learning Approach to Classifying Stutters

 This is a project I made for my state-wide science research fair.
-I apologize for the messy code - It is not intended to be read by another person other than me.
+I apologize for the messy code - I wrote it without any consideration for long-term readibility.

 Final weight files/model saves are too large for Github.